-Games and challenges take place within Slack or at
+Both games and challenges take place within Slack or at

-Well, it really depends on the game.
+Well, it really depends on the activity.
 The "get to know me as a person" challenges like Who's my human take 3 minutes per session.
 The games that need teamwork like Finding Fusilli take around 10 minutes per session.

 Usually people play a few sessions a month.
 The activities are intentionally kept simple so they don't cause distraction - they just create good vibes.